|

 College, University

-and finally Old Dominion University.
-He is currently a professor in the
+Dominion University.
+He is currently a professor and

 Department of Ocean, Earth and Atmospheric Sciences at ODU (with a